 You can also view my profile on the Counselling Directory website here

 I work with anyone over the age of 18 in a safe, non-judgemental environment and I have the use of offices in Westhoughton and Little Hulton where sessions will take place.
-Please see prices below.
+Please see interactive map below.

 Payment can be made using cash, cheque or bank transfer